The Context of KONTEKST

 SEPTEMBER 2023

-We came up with an idea to organise a film festival, show our student films, and this way show to the public what (to us) the discipline was about.
+We came up with an idea to organise a film festival, show our student films, and this way show to the public what visual anthropology is (and could be) about.

 We teamed up with MA visual anthropology students and made a programme.